 14. Salt Dough Ornaments

 Mix up some salt dough and let the kids shape their own ornaments.
 Once baked, they can paint and decorate them however they like.
 It’s a lovely personal touch to any Christmas tree.
+Check out these creative salt dough ornament ideas for more inspiration.

 15. Pasta Wreaths